Cyclopentolate hydrochloride (Cyclogyl) eye drops 1%: Supply issue resolved

-The raw material that makes up Cyclogyl is in short supply.
+The raw material that makes up Cyclogyl was in short supply.

-The supplier, Alcon Laboratories Limited, has advised PHARMAC that they can’t secure supply of cyclopentolate hydrochloride (Cyclogyl) eye drops 1% for New Zealand.
+In late 2020, the supplier, Alcon Laboratories Limited, advised Pharmac that they couldn't secure supply of cyclopentolate hydrochloride (Cyclogyl) eye drops 1% for New Zealand.

 What Cyclogyl is used for